 - Long Tail Keyword – These types of keywords are a combination of 3-4 words.
 They are specific and considered highly targeted.
 Usually, it has less competition than head ones.

 - Navigational Keyword – Such keywords are used to determine a specific brand or website.
 Example: Amazon, eBay etc.

-- Informational Keyword – These types of keywords are used for searching information on a particular topic.
+- Informational Keyword – These types of keywords are used for searching for information on a particular topic.
 It basically starts with a question such as “How to”, “where” & so on.

 - Transactional Keyword – As the name suggests, these are intended to complete some buying action.
 If you can rank for such keywords, then it will drive highly targeted traffic with an intention of buying.
 Example: Buy, Subscribe, For Sale etc.

-Out of all these, one needs to target long tail, informational & transactional keywords because it can give you more focused audience, sales & conversions.
+Out of all these, one needs to target long tail, informational & transactional keywords because it can give you a more focused audience, sales & conversions.

 Additionally, It is advisable to not target Navigational & Head keywords as they are highly competitive & drives the wrong audience that has no intention of taking any action.